What Is Pathophysiology And How Does It Relate To Nursing?

 To help you fully understand the pathophysiology and its mechanisms, most nursing schools alternate it with anatomy and physiology classes.
 The former teaches you about the human body and organs, while the latter covers the normal (physiological) processes of the human body.

 Diagnosing diseases and establishing a treatment path is often the job of a physician.
 So, you might be wondering how exactly does pathophysiology help you, as a future nurse.

 Things are simpler than they may look, though.
 If you don’t fully understand the disease and its mechanisms, you might be unable to establish correct nursing priorities.

-To take a practical example, pathophysiology could help you take the correct decision when treating a patient with sepsis, one of the most common clinical complications.
+To take a practical example, pathophysiology could help you make the correct decision when treating a patient with sepsis, one of the most common clinical complications.

 If you don’t fully understand the inflammatory response and the physiologic changes triggered by this response, you might not be overly concerned by an elevation of the white blood cells and lower blood pressure combined with elevated heart rate.

-As a result, you could potentially fail to rescue your patient only because they had no complaints and didn’t appear ill.
+As a result, you could potentially fail to rescue your patients only because they had no complaints and didn’t appear ill.